 Lake Dardanelle is one of Arkansas’s best major bass fishing destinations because it’s home to white bass, largemouth bass, catfish, and crappies.
 However, Lake Dardanelle is the perfect fit for the bass family compared to all Arkansas lakes.
 The lake is 34,300 acres big, which explains the excellent fishing interest.

 Two parts make up the Lake Dardanelle State Park—Russellville and Dardanelle.
-Russellville is the main park area with outstanding views of Mount Nebo and the perfect stage for the big fishing tournaments.
+Russellville is the main park area with outstanding views of Mount Nebo and the perfect stage for big fishing tournaments.

 6. Lake Greeson